Otto Addo: Second Spell

 On 15 March 2024, he was reappointed as head coach of the Ghana national football team and Joseph Laumann, John Painstil, and Fatawu Dauda as assistant coaches to support the team's technical setup.
 He temporarily took charge of the March international window for the games against Nigeria and Uganda on 22 and 26 March 2024, respectively at the Stade de Marrakech in Morocco before taking over permanently in May 2024.
 Addo led the Black Stars to victory against Mali by 2–1 on 6 June 2024, making the victory the first away win since 2022.
 He again led the Black Stars to victory against Central African Republic by 4–3 on 10 June 2024.

 2026 World Cup qualification

-In October 2025, under Otto Addo’s management, Ghana secured qualification for the 2026 FIFA World Cup after a 1–0 victory over Comoros in Accra.
+In October 2025, under Otto Addo's management, Ghana secured qualification for the 2026 FIFA World Cup after a 1–0 victory over Comoros in Accra.
 This made Addo the first coach in Ghanaian history to guide the Black Stars to two separate World Cups.
 However, some individuals including Felix Kwakye Ofosu, the Minister in Charge of Government Communications has referred to such calls as misplaced and unfortunate.

 Ghana finished the qualifiers unbeaten atop Group I with 25 points.
 After qualification, Addo urged Ghanaian fans to keep expectations realistic heading into the World Cup.
-The Sports Minister, Kofi Adams, praised Addo’s role in the turnaround and credited him for navigating the team through pressure periods.
+The Sports Minister, Kofi Adams, praised Addo's role in the turnaround and credited him for navigating the team through pressure periods.

+On 31 March 2026, Ghana announced that they had parted ways with Addo effective immediately, following a 2–1 defeat to Germany in a friendly match.

+Technical study group

+Otto Addo, having been parted ways with Ghana, has been appointed by FIFA to the technical study group of FIFA 2026 World Cup taking place in USA, Canada.
+The role will require him to undertake rigorous analysis of matches, focusing on tactical trends, playing structures, transitions, and set pieces.